Support This Site

 So Eddie goes, his confrontational manner pisses off Carlton Drake to no end, and Eddie gets fired for his trouble.

-Worse, Carlton burns him so no one else will ever hire him and - because he's a bit of a jerk - loses Anne too, and nothing about anything that just happened makes any sense at all.
+Worse, Carlton burns him so no one else will ever hire him.
+Then - because he's a bit of a jerk - Eddie loses Anne too, and nothing about anything that just happened makes any sense at all.

 That's the dominant theme of this movie.
 Nonsense is thrown out as motive and is Never explained.